Quadratic Chabauty for modular curves: Algorithms and examples: Examples

-with small rational points $(\pm1,\pm1),\infty_{\pm}$.
-These do not suffice to determine the height pairing as a bilinear pairing, so we resort to the method discussed in~\S\ref{subsec:coleman-gross} instead.
 We look for a prime $p$ of good reduction such that \begin{itemize} \item there is a unique $\Q_p$-rational Weierstrass disk, and it does not contain known rational points, \item the Hecke operator $T_p$ generates the Hecke algebra, and \item $p$ is suitable for the Mordell--Weil sieve. \end{itemize}

 For $p=61$, the first two conditions are satisfied; moreover, we have